Bestselling small van that's good to drive with plenty of practicality

 You can also have configurable door locking as an option, which means you can unlock the cab without unlocking the load area, and vice versa.

-As ever, our advice is always to never leave anything valuable in the van if you can possibly avoid it.
+Still, as ever, our advice is always to never leave anything valuable in the van if you can possibly avoid it.
 Not much will prevent a determined thief from cutting inside using power tools.

 Which Ford Transit Connect is best for me?